webdiscus/ansis/README.md

 - [Correct style break](#new-line) at the `end of line` when used `\n` in string
 - Doesn't extend `String.prototype`
 - Zero dependencies
 - Test coverage 100%.
-Long term maintenance.
+Long term support.

 ## 🌍 Used by